The-Chorus/2D-Table-Tennis/README.md

 # 2D Table Tennis
+***
-learning to code with 2D Table Tennis
+learning to code with 2D Table Tennis.
 ## About
 ### Description
-This is a pong-like game written in Typescript.
+This is a pong-like game written in Typescript for educational purposes.
-Pong is a table-tennis themed two-dimensional twitch sports game.
+Pong® is a table-tennis themed two-dimensional twitch sports game.
-The original Pong was released by Atari in 1972 and created by Allan Alcorn as a training excercise, and was itself based on a ping-pong game included in the Magnavox Odyssey.
+The original Pong® was released by Atari in 1972 and created by Allan Alcorn as a training excercise, and was itself based on a ping-pong game included in the Magnavox Odyssey.
 ### Purpose
 This project was started primarily for @The-Chorus to learn how to code and how to use a Version Control System with the help of @IbisLiven.
 The purpose of this project is not to be useful, performant, or even very good — only to be a teaching oppurtunity.
 ### Goals
 1. Learn basic coding concepts by doing.
-2. Create a functioning pong-game.
+2. Create a functioning game of "2D table tennis".
 3. Learn how to maintain a codebase.
 4. Add features for more learning oppurtunities.
 ## Usage